 - A variety of tree species that grow well in Oklahoma and provide shade were selected for planting.

-- Project completion and trail dedication anticipated in March 2019.
+- Project completion and trail dedication anticipated in Spring 2019.

 Oklahoma City Community Foundation River Trail – October 11, 2018 Before planting